Malaysia's PM denies fraud, says ex-PM Mahathir foments crisis

 He says he had nothing to do with the murder of Altantuya Shaariibuu, and two officers who were part of Najib’s security detail at the time were found guilty of her murder.

-However, Najib retains support within the long-ruling BN coalition and from within his party, the United Malays National Organization (UMNO).
+However, Najib retains support within the long-ruling BN coalition and from within his party, the United Malays National Organisation (UMNO).

 “If they (the Wall Street Journal) were dead serious about the authenticity, the reports should have named the sources,” Abdul Rahman Dahlan, the minister for Urban Wellbeing, Housing and Local Government, said in a Tweet.